- About Us

 Today’s extraordinary healthcare challenges call for reaching beyond the established patterns and organization of the research community.
 In order to help propel research and scholarship beyond the ordinary, QBRI’s Research Office has launched the Interdisciplinary Research Program (IDRP).
 The platform which holds much promise takes into account the complexity of the human body and the various diseases or combination of diseases a person could be suffering from and looks at finding more holistic biomedical solutions.
 As a disease-focused institute, while continuing to work towards improving personalized medicine, QBRI also looks at the potential for commercialization through the IDRP.

 The idea behind the initiative is to encourage researchers tackling common scientific challenges across two or more of QBRI’s research centers to work together and to stimulate biomedical research across different disciplines.
 The approach is expected to generate innovative, problem-solving strategies that transcend individual disciplines while integrating a diverse range of skill sets and expertise.

-While the IDGP calls for the collaboration and working together of multiple investigators from QBRI’s research centers, it can also involve partnerships with other national and international organizations.
-Additionally, IDGP enforces Qatar Foundation’s vision for research that focuses on translational projects.
+While the IDRP calls for the collaboration and working together of multiple investigators from QBRI’s research centers, it can also involve partnerships with other national and international organizations.
+Additionally, IDRP enforces Qatar Foundation’s vision for research that focuses on translational projects.
 This will result in translating findings in fundamental research into medical practice with meaningful health outcomes.

 QBRI is currently looking to recruit highly-skilled individuals for a number of roles.